faranalytics/pydot-flow/README.md

     edge_attrs={"label": "Edge 1-2a"},
 )

-# 6. Flow from Node 2a to Node 3a.
+# 6. Flow from Node 2a to 3a.
 node_3a = node_2a.flow(
     src_port="s",
     dst_node_attrs={
+        "name": "Pink Elephants",  # You can optionally name your own Node.
         "label": "Node 3a",
         "shape": "square",
         "color": random_color(),